This story was updated at 11:30 a.m. Oct. 22 to correct a misidentification.

 “This idea came from the clothing situation around here because you can only wear Tyler’s or Buc-ee’s shirts,” Dixon said.
 “I thought other people would like different shirts, just like I do.”

 Social media has helped grow the business.
 The Instagram page accumulated over 750 followers in the first month of being created.
+A physical location requires lots of energy you can find out more on how to acquire it.

 “We wouldn’t be where we are today without it,” Dixon said.
 “Nearly 75 to 85 percent of our sales are online.”